The Majority of Analysts Are Still Bullish on Western Digital Corporation (WDC)

-On Thursday, shares of Western Digital Corporation (NASDAQ:WDC) marked $55.17 per share versus a previous $59.62 closing price.
-With having a -7.46% loss, an insight into the fundamental values of Western Digital Corporation, investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-WDC showed a fall of -13.08% within its YTD performance, with highs and lows between $35.61 – $72.00 during the period of 52 weeks, compared to the simple moving average of -0.46% in the period of the last 200 days.
+On Wednesday, shares of Western Digital Corporation (NASDAQ:WDC) marked $59.14 per share versus a previous $56.93 closing price.
+With having a 3.88% gain, an insight into the fundamental values of Western Digital Corporation, investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+WDC showed a fall of -6.82% within its YTD performance, with highs and lows between $35.61 – $72.00 during the period of 52 weeks, compared to the simple moving average of 6.23% in the period of the last 200 days.

-The Benchmark Company equity researchers changed the status of Western Digital Corporation (NASDAQ: WDC) shares from “Sell” to a “Hold” rating in the report published on January 31st, 2020.
-Other analysts, including Maxim Group, also published their reports on WDC shares.
-Maxim Group repeated the rating from the previous report, marking WDC under “Buy” rating, in the report published on January 31st, 2020.
-Additionally, WDC shares got another “Buy” rating from Cascend Securities, setting a target price of $90 on the company’s shares, according to the report published in January 31st, 2020.
-On January 23rd, 2020, Morgan Stanley Upgrade an Overweight rating and increased its price target from $64 to $88.
-On the other hand, Wedbush Upgrade the “Outperform” rating for WDC shares, as published in the report on January 17th, 2020.
-Cowen seems to be going bullish on the price of WDC shares, based on the price prediction for WDC, indicating that the shares will jump from $45 to $88, giving the shares “Outperform” rating based on their report from January 7th, 2020.
-Another “Buy” rating came from Cascend Securities, providing a prediction for $88 price target according to the report published in January 7th, 2020.
+Stifel equity researchers changed the status of Western Digital Corporation (NASDAQ: WDC) shares from “Hold” to a “Buy” rating in the report published on March 2nd, 2020.
+Other analysts, including Robert W. Baird, also published their reports on WDC shares.
+Robert W. Baird repeated the rating from the previous report, marking WDC under “Outperform” rating, in the report published on March 2nd, 2020.
+Additionally, WDC shares got another “Buy” rating from Cascend Securities, setting a target price of $65 on the company’s shares, according to the report published in February 28th, 2020.
+On the other hand, Maxim Group Reiterated the “Buy” rating for WDC shares, as published in the report on January 31st, 2020.
+Cascend Securities seems to be going bullish on the price of WDC shares, based on the price prediction for WDC, indicating that the shares will jump from $80 to $90, giving the shares “Buy” rating based on their report from January 31st, 2020.
+Another “Overweight” rating came from Morgan Stanley, providing a prediction for $90 price target according to the report published in January 23rd, 2020.

 In order to gain a clear insight on the performance of Western Digital Corporation (WDC) as it may occur in the future, there are more than several well-rounded types of analysis and research techniques, while equity is most certainly one of the more important indicators into the company’s growth and performance.
 In this case, you want to make sure that the return on the present equity of -12.20% is enough for you to make a profit out of your investment.
 You may also count in the quick ratio of the company, currently set at 1.20 so you would make sure that the company is able to cover the debts it may have, which can be easily seen in annual reports of the company.

-Set to affect the volatility of a given stock, the average volume can also be a valuable indicator, while WDC is currently recording an average of 4.88M in volumes.
-The volatility of the stock on monthly basis is set at 3.69%, while the weekly volatility levels are marked at 5.12%with -20.11% of loss in the last seven days.
-Additionally, long-term investors are predicting the target price of $79.77, indicating growth from the present price of $55.17, which can represent yet another valuable research and analysis points that can help you decide whether to invest in WDC or pass.
+Set to affect the volatility of a given stock, the average volume can also be a valuable indicator, while WDC is currently recording an average of 5.07M in volumes.
+The volatility of the stock on monthly basis is set at 4.00%, while the weekly volatility levels are marked at 6.61%with -0.81% of loss in the last seven days.
+Additionally, long-term investors are predicting the target price of $79.76, indicating growth from the present price of $59.14, which can represent yet another valuable research and analysis points that can help you decide whether to invest in WDC or pass.

 It appears that more than several institutional investors and hedge funds decided to increase stakes in WDC in the recent period.
 That is how The Vanguard Group, Inc. now has an increase position in WDC by 4.67% in the first quarter, owning 34.92 million shares of WDC stocks, with the value of $2.29 billion after the purchase of an additional 1,559,013 shares during the last quarter.
 In the meanwhile, BlackRock Fund Advisors also increased their stake in WDC shares changed 2.26% in the first quarter, which means that the company now owns 19.76 million shares of company, all valued at $1.29 billion after the acquisition of additional 436,883 shares during the last quarter.